reactjs/react-router-redux/README.md

 #### `routeReducer`

 A reducer function that keeps track of the router state.
 You must to add this reducer to your app reducers when creating the store.
+It will return a `location` property in state.
+If you use `combineReducers`, it will be nested under wherever you property you add it to (`state.routing` in the example above).

+**Warning:** It is a bad pattern to use `react-redux`'s `connect` decorator to map the state from this reducer to props on your `Route` components.
+This can lead to infinite loops and performance problems. `react-router` already provides this for you via `this.props.location`.

 #### `UPDATE_LOCATION`